yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 When running a traditional persistence configuration, the IMDG serves as a front-end to the database, and is acting as a transactional cache storing a subset of the data.
 In this configuration data is loaded in a lazy manner to the IMDG with the assumption that the heap capacity is smaller than the entire data set.

-In the enternal storage medium mode, the entire data data set is kept on the external SSD drive.
+In the external storage medium mode, the entire data data set is kept on the external SSD drive.
 The assumption is the SSD capacity across the grid is large enough to accommodate for the entire data set of the application.

 ## Reduced Garbage Collection Activity